-Our TX/RX system design, which is semiconductor-based, uses application-specific integrated circuits, or ASICs, and offers significant advantages over the architectures based on discrete components.
-Our XT series, for example, is based on our proprietary ASICs and is able to deliver superior performance at high precision, lower power consumption per channel, in a smaller form factor and at a lower cost compared to architectures based on discrete components.
-ASICs allow us to maximize the performance of LiDARs via fully customizing the signal processing while concurrently reducing power consumption.
-In addition, the legacy LiDAR involves assembling hundreds of discrete components, which leads to a higher likelihood of quality issues and inconsistency, whereas the ASIC-based LiDARs integrate multiple functions into a few chips, which reduces system complexity.
-The resulting LiDARs come at a lower cost thanks to a simplified manufacturing processe.
-We will continue to upgrade our ASICs and leverage the existing advanced manufacturing processes in the semiconductor supply chain to deliver better price-to-performance.
+Hesai Technology's semiconductor-based TX/RX system design uses application-specific integrated circuits, or ASICs, and offers significant advantages over architectures based on discrete components of legacy LiDAR.

+- Its ASIC-based LiDAR approach features a large number of channels driven by ASICs, combined with a simple but robust beam steering system.
+In this way, it is able to deliver a system that offers greater Performance, higher Quality and consistency at lower Cost.
+In particular, its proprietary ASICs drive a large number (currently up to 128) of individually addressable laser channels with dynamic exposure functions in the TX/RX system. - Its AT128, a breakthrough LiDAR product for the ADAS market, for example, is based on its proprietary ASICs and is able to deliver superior performance at high precision, lower power consumption per channel, in a smaller form factor and at a lower cost compared to legacy LiDAR.
+From volume shipment began in July 2022, it shipped over 16,600 units of the AT series featuring one-dimensional solid-state electronic scanning for the three months ended September 30, 2022, and it expects to ship over 40,000 units of the AT series in aggregate by the end of 2022, evidenced by the noncancellable scheduled purchase orders, as it ramps up its production. - ASICs allow Hesai Technology to maximize the performance of LiDARs via fully customized signal processing while concurrently reducing power consumption.
+The legacy LiDAR involves assembling hundreds of discrete components, which leads to a higher likelihood of quality issues and inconsistency, whereas the ASIC-based LiDARs integrate multiple functions into a few chips, which reduces system complexity and achieves lower cost thanks to a simplified manufacturing process.
+Hesai Technology has completed its v1.5 ASIC upgrade and will continue to upgrade its ASICs onwards and leverage the existing advanced manufacturing processes in the semiconductor supply chain to deliver better price-to-performance.